Do you have a Sam’s Club near you? I do, and I pay for a membership every year. I love Sam’s Club!

 The less you pay for your Sam’s Club membership, the sooner you’ll break even.
 Save 50% off a Sam’s Club membership here at their website.

-So here are some other things we buy at Sam’s that bring us significant savings:
+One of the biggest tips for shopping at Sam’s is knowing what to buy.
+Here are some things we buy at Sam’s that bring us significant savings:

 Gas – Sam’s Club consistently has the cheapest gas in the town where I live.
 Sometimes if I have fuel points from the local Kroger affiliate I’ll fill up there, but usually Sam’s is where I go for gas.
 Recently, I’ve seen it as much as 30 cents cheaper per gallon.
 Amazing.